Last updated October 23, 2017

 With the start of Autumn and the cooler weather, we’re excited that the humans have begun setting up our watering hole/salad bar for winter.
 Essentially, this is when they bring the outdoors, indoors for the duration of the winter, during which time our catio is a blanket of white.
 The kitty salad bar is an area in the house where we like to lounge, groom, drink, share sun puddles and snack on our greens.
 There are many plants that appear on the toxic list and it seems that there are no safe alternatives for us cats.
 Cat grass and catnip are the most popular snacks on the menu, but I’m here to tell you that you can broaden your tastes and that there are indeed many other safe varieties of plants that us Chirpy Cats have tried and tested.
 Of course, our plant-eating habit comes with leaving a few recycled remnants of regurgitation on the carpet, but fret not humans.
 Cleaning it all up is a very small price to pay for the precious purr therapy we provide to soothe your stressful living.
 By creating these little kitty garden watering holes around the house, you’re stepping up your cat environment enrichment game.
 Below, our big lady cat explains further on greening up our living spaces and tips on keeping us out of your plants. (as if!)

 Providing cats with their very own lounging area with a variety of cat-safe plants to chew on, is a great way to mimic the natural setting of what cats would normally encounter in an outdoor garden.
 A little nibble here, a sip there, perhaps a catnap for the afternoon?
 Your indoor cat will welcome it.

-This post contains affiliate links, which means if you make a purchase when clicking a link I will make a small commission which helps maintain this blog (and the Chirpies’ weekend catnip habit too!) but won’t cost you a dime more!
+This post contains affiliate links, which means if you make a purchase when clicking a link I will make a small commission which helps maintain this blog (and the Chirpies’ weekend catnip habit too!) but won’t cost you a cent more!
 Read my full disclosure.

 Where to set up the kitty salad bar